Skip to Content

 Quick Salted Egg Yolk Recipe

-Salted egg yolk is a special food in Asia and commonly used as a flavoring agent in various Asian dishes.
+Salted eggs are a special food in East and Southeast Asian countries.
+They are main ingredients in some dishes as well as being used as a seasoning in others.
 This year, I’m seriously planning to make traditional mixed nuts & fruits mooncake, so I’m in need of some salted egg yolks.
-However, in Belgium, it’s not easy for me to find one traditional cured salted duck egg yolk, so I decide to make a few by myself.
-This is the first time I make it, also because I needed 2-3 cured egg yolks for traditional and piggy mooncakes, so “a few” means two 😀 After successfully making quick salted egg yolks, I’m excited to share it.
+However, in Belgium, it’s not easy for me to find traditional cured salted duck egg yolks, so I decide to make “a few” by myself (and by “a few,” I mean two this time :D).
+This is the first time I’m making it, also because I needed 2-3 cured egg yolks for traditional and piggy mooncakes.
+After successfully making quick salted egg yolks, I’m excited to share it.

 What are Cured Salted Egg Yolks

 Salted egg yolk is the solid, orange-yellow center of a preserved duck or chicken egg that has been soaked or coated in a mixture of salt and herbs.
-This process imparts a distinct salty and savory flavor to the yolk.
-Their unique taste adds a rich and creamy dimension to Asian culinary, such as salted egg yolk prawns, salted egg yolk custard buns, sweet snail/crab in salted egg yolk sauce, etc. Salted egg yolk sauce is always my favorite sauce for cooking and dipping.
+During this process, the egg yolks are dehydrated, absorbing the salt and the flavor of the herbs.
+This gives the egg yolks a distinct salty and savory flavor.
+It adds a depth of richness and creaminess to various Asian dishes, such as salted egg yolk prawns, custard buns with salted egg yolk, and sweet snails or crabs in a salted egg yolk sauce.
+Salted egg yolk sauce is always my favorite for cooking and dipping.

-The combination between salted egg yolks and various fillings of mooncakes is indeed perfect.
-The savory egg yolks balance the sweetness in mixed nuts & fruits or bean paste used in mooncakes’ filling.
-Therefore, when Mid-Autumn Festival comes, this ingredient is indispensable.
-With every type of mooncake filling, you always have two options, with and without salted eggs.
+The combination of salted egg yolks and various mooncake fillings is indeed perfect.
+The savory egg yolks balance the sweetness in mixed nuts & fruits or bean paste used in mooncake fillings.
+Therefore, when the Mid-Autumn Festival comes, this ingredient is indispensable.
+With every type of mooncake filling, you always have two options: with or without salted eggs.

 Why you should try quick salted egg yolk

-To understand the reason behind the method of making quick salted egg yolk, we should know how people cure egg yolks in salt.
-There are two traditional methods to make them, “wet” and “dry” method.
-With “wet” method, people soak the whole duck or chicken eggs in brine solution in 2-4 weeks.
-In “dry” method, eggs are coated by salt paste and cured in 2-3 weeks.
-Once done, they crack the shells, remove the egg whites, and collects egg yolks only.
+To understand the rationale behind the method of making quick salted egg yolks, we should first understand how people traditionally cure egg yolks in salt.
+There are two traditional methods: the “wet” and “dry” methods.
+In the “wet” method, people soak whole duck or chicken eggs in a brine solution for 2-4 weeks.
+In the “dry” method, eggs are coated with a salt paste and cured for 2-3 weeks.
+Once done, they crack the shells, remove the egg whites, and collect only the egg yolks.

-You can see two problems: we must wait at least 2 weeks to get cured salted egg yolks.
-Moreover, we have to throw away all the salted egg whites, because they are to savory to cook and eat like normal and are not applied in any other dishes.
-That’s a food waste.
-As a result, quick salted egg yolk method is created to shorten the processing time and save egg whites for others uses, such as making meringue or macarons.
+There are two issues: we must wait at least two weeks to obtain cured salted egg yolks, and we have to discard all the salted egg whites, as they are too savory to be cooked and eaten normally and are not used in any other dishes, leading to food waste.
+As a result, the quick salted egg yolk method was created to shorten the processing time and save the egg whites for other uses, such as making meringue or macarons.

-However, there is also a drawback.
-The globular shape of an egg yolk can’t be kept; we’ll get an oval salted egg yolk.
-This drawback appears obviously in homemade mooncake but is nothing in making cured egg yolk sauce.
-After considering its advantages and disadvantages, I’m still into quick method more.
+However, there is also a drawback: the globular shape of an egg yolk can’t be maintained; we end up with an oval-shaped salted egg yolk.
+This issue is particularly evident in homemade mooncakes, but it’s insignificant when making cured egg yolk sauce.
+After weighing its advantages and disadvantages, I still prefer the quick method.

 Choosing Ingredients for quick salted egg yolk

-It’s very simple: you will need duck or chicken eggs, and salt.
-You can also mix several tbsp of sugar, a bit pepper, cinnamon powder or thyme into salt mix, but in general, salt and eggs are enough.
+It’s very simple: you will need duck or chicken eggs and salt.
+You can also mix several tablespoons of sugar, a bit of pepper, cinnamon powder, or thyme into the salt mix, but in general, salt and eggs are enough.

-The original eggs to cure are duck eggs; however, since it is not as popular as chicken eggs, it’s quite hard to find outside of Asia.
+The original eggs for curing are duck eggs; however, since they are not as popular as chicken eggs, they are quite hard to find outside of Asia.
 Finally, I made 2 quick salted egg yolks from chicken eggs and pure salt.
-Note that salt flakes are not recommended as it can pierce the yolks and spoil the whole batch.
+Note that salt flakes are not recommended, as they can pierce the yolks and spoil the whole batch.

 How to make quick salted egg yolk

 The making process is surprisingly easy.
-The total time for curing is short as well, you can use it after 5-7 hours or ideally after a day.
-You can also leave them there for 5 days in fridge, but pay attention that they will become super salty.
+The total curing time is short as well; you can use it after 5-7 hours or ideally after a day.
+You can also leave them in the fridge for up to 5 days, but be aware that they will become super salty.
 Let’s follow these steps:

 Step 1: Make a salt base & holes

-Take a box in the kitchen, the size depends on the numbers of egg yolks you would like to cure in salt.
-Then, make a base of salt, about 1cm thick, by adding salt to the box and spread it evenly to cover the surface of the box.
+Take a box from your kitchen, the size depending on the number of egg yolks you would like to cure in salt.
+Then, create a base of salt, about 1cm thick, by adding salt to the box and spreading it evenly to cover the surface.
 It’s about 150g (5 oz) of salt.

-The salt base should be thick enough to make the hole.
-Use a whole egg to shape an oval hole on the salt.
+The salt base should be thick enough to create a hole.
+Use a whole egg to shape an oval hole in the salt.
 I planned to make 3; however, I accidentally pierced one yolk and had to remove it.

 Quick Salted Egg Yolk